Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines.md

 [DASH-IF Implementation Guidelines: Token-based Access Control for DASH (TAC)] (https://dash-industry-forum.github.io/docs/DASH-TAC-v1.0.htm) ([pdf](https://dash-industry-forum.github.io/docs/DASH-TAC-v1.0.pdf)) | [License declarations](https://dashif.org/ipr-declarations/)

+## Live Media Ingest

+**Scope**

+This document presents the DASH-IF Live Media Ingest Protocol Specification.
+Two protocol interfaces are defined.
+The first, interface 1, CMAF ingest, is based on fragmented MPEG-4 as defined in the common media application track format (CMAF).
+The second interface is based on MPEG DASH and HLS as defined by ISO SC29 WG 11 and IETF.
+Both Interfaces use the HTTP POST Method to transmit media objects from the ingest source to the receiving entity.
+Examples of live streaming workflows using these protocol interfaces are also presented.
+The protocol interfaces also support carriage of timed metadata and timed text.
+Guidelines for redundancy and failover are also included.

+**Latest Version**

+[DASH-IF Live Media Ingest Protocol v1.0] (https://dashif-documents.azurewebsites.net/Ingest/master/DASH-IF-Ingest.html) ([pdf](https://dash-industry-forum.github.io/docs/DASH-TAC-v1.0.pdf)) | [License declarations](https://dashif.org/ipr-declarations/)

+**Comments and Bugs**

+Comments may be submitted through the [github](https://github.com/Dash-Industry-Forum/Ingest/issues) or [public bugtracker](https://gitreports.com/issue/Dash-Industry-Forum/Ingest)

 ## DASH-IF Test cases and Vectors